OttEricOttender/HydroCalc/README.md

 ### Primary Questions
 * **What is the product to be developed?
 What type of system it will be (e.g. a Web API, a Web frontend, a mobile app, a desktop app?) and what will the system allow its users to achieve?**
   - The product will be a web application which will calculate necessary drainage-related parameters like catchment area size and river system length at the user's desired point to automate the work of environmental scientists, landscape planners and hydraulic engineers and make it more percise.
+This will be the first of it's kind in Estonia.
 * **What makes this product different from competing products?**
   - It will differ from other competing products by being Estonia specific and automatically calculating the desired parameters instead of making the user calculate them themself.
 * **Why should customers buy this product?
 What problem it will solve or what opportunity is it meant to exploit?**